tomek-szczesny/pistackmon/README.md

 - Compatible with all Raspberry Pis with 40-pin GPIO headers,
 - Supplying Raspberry Pis via screw terminals rather than USB port
 - Dual power inputs-outputs allow clean and easy daisy-chaining
-- Independent 2.5A polyfuse protection (normally unavailable via GPIO header)
+- Independent 2.5A self-healing polyfuse protection (normally unavailable via GPIO header)
 - Bulk capacitor helps preventing transient undervoltage events and eases strain on PSU,
 - 2.54mm header for power supply cut-off (using a jumper)
-- +5V LED indicator
+- +5V LED indicator (behind the fuse)

 - 3x 5-LED indicators of real-time CPU usage, RAM usage and CPU temperature
-- LEDs are powered by PSU directly, rather than GPIOs
+- LEDs are powered by constant-current drivers, from PSU rather than GPIOs
 - Open source daemon (pistackmond) controls LEDs
 	- Easy to compile and install on any Debian or Ubuntu-based distro
 	- One file C++ source code